linode/manager/docs/development-guide/01-repository-structure.md

 - **/types**
   - miscellaneous type declarations
 - **/utilities**
-  - miscellaneous reusable utility functions, e.g. “capitalize.ts”.
+  - miscellaneous reusable utility functions, e.g. `capitalize.ts`

 ## Where to go for common tasks

 ### "I want to…"

-**“... consume data from a new API endpoint”**
+**"... consume data from a new API endpoint"**

 1. Add the request handler and types in `/packages/api-v4`
 2. If appropriate, add the schema to `/packages/validation`
-3. Add a React Query hook in `/packages/manager/src/queries`.
+3. Add a React Query hook in `/packages/manager/src/queries`
 4. Use the new hook in a function component

-**“... create a new, reusable component”**
+**"... create a new, reusable component"**

-1. Add a new directory (upper camel case) in `/packages/manager/src/components`.
+1. Add a new directory (upper camel case) in `/packages/manager/src/components`
 2. Author the React component, unit tests, and Storybook stories across four files:
    a. `<ComponentName>.tsx` (React component code)
    b. `<ComponentName>.test.tsx` (unit tests for the React component)
    c. `<ComponentName>.stories.tsx` (Storybook stories for the React component
    d. `index.ts` (export the React component)

-**“...implement a new feature in an existing section of the app”**
+**"... implement a new feature in an existing section of the app"**

 1. Find the appropriate code in `/packages/manager/src/features`
 2. Modify existing components, add new components, etc.

-**“...create an entirely new section of the app”**
+**"... create an entirely new section of the app"**

-1. Add a <Route /> in `src/MainContenxt.tsx`
+1. Add a `<Route />` in `src/MainContent.tsx`
 2. Add new section to the Primary Nav in `src/components/PrimaryNav`
 3. Add a directory (upper camel case) in /packages/manager/src/features`
 4. Add new feature components and corresponding tests

-**“...change the styling of a specific feature component”**
+**"... change the styling of a specific feature component"**

 1. Find where the styles are defined for the component you want to modify
    a.
-They are likely defined in the feature component’s file, e.g. `src/features/<MyFeature>/<SomeComponent>.tsx`.
+They are likely defined in the feature component's file, e.g. `src/features/<MyFeature>/<SomeComponent>.tsx`.
-2. Avoid making changes in `src/index.css`, `src/themeactory.ts`, and `src/themes.ts` unless you are intentionally making a global styling change.
+2. Avoid making changes in `src/index.css`, `src/themeFactory.ts`, and `src/themes.ts` unless you are intentionally making a global styling change.
 3. Avoid making changes in `src/components/<ComponentName>` unless you are intentionally making a global styling change, or if the change cannot be made in the feature component file and the change can be controlled through props or composition.